ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 # Planning your cluster network setup
 {: #plan_clusters}

-Design a network setup for your {[product_name]} cluster that meets the needs of your workloads and environment.
+Design a network setup for your {{site.data.keyword.openshiftlong}} cluster that meets the needs of your workloads and environment.
 {: shortdesc}

 First time creating a cluster?
 First, try out the [tutorial for creating OpenShift clusters](/docs/openshift?topic=openshift-openshift_tutorial).
 Then, come back here when you’re ready to plan out your production-ready clusters.